 Aside from having more antioxidants than a handful of blueberries, a study proved cinnamon to be more of an antioxidant powerhouse than 25 other spices like garlic and oregano.
 In fact, it's so successful at preventing oxidization that it can be used as a method of food preservation.

 Experiencing some post-gym soreness?
 Try adding a little cinnamon to your protein shake.
 In a study of 60 women aged 13 to 25, cinnamon was proven to significantly reduce muscle pain in the participants.
 Cinnamon also has the ability to reduce inflammation in the central nervous system, which brings us to our next point…

-An extract of cinnamon called CEppt significantly reduces the number of toxins in the neural cells and improves cognitive performance, even reducing symptoms of and future proneness to Alzheimer's disease.
+An extract of cinnamon called CEppt significantly reduces the number of toxins in the neural cells and improves cognitive performance, and has even been shown in a study to reduce symptoms of and future proneness to Alzheimer's disease.
 Ground cinnamon has also been found to counteract symptoms of Parkinson's disease due in part to the protective nature of sodium benzoate, which is what digested cinnamon metabolizes into.

 You don't have to eat raw cinnamon to reap its brain-boosting benefits, either: In one study, participants were given cognitive tasks on a computer and administered cinnamon gum, cherry gum, peppermint gum, flavorless gum, or no gum in five different tests.
 Out of all of the tests, the participants showed the most success while chewing cinnamon gum in terms of memory, visual-motor response, and attention.

 It Promotes Heart Health